When you’re choosing which of London’s cinemas to visit, you’re going to want to look at the big picture.

 Best for: luxury inside and out

-The Olympic’s a beautifully designed two-screen cinema in Barnes, boasting big, comfortable seats and sofas, all with individual bespoke brass tables specifically designed to hold a tea, coffee, or bottle of wine, alongside a bag of popcorn or sweets.
-Beyond the cinema they have a really lovely all-day cafe-restaurant serving seasonal produce, sourced from local suppliers, as well as freshly baked cakes.
-They also have a terrace, where guests are able to dine al fresco, under huge pink blossom trees.
+The Olympic’s a beautifully designed two-screen cinema in Barnes, boasting big, comfortable seats and sofas, all with individual bespoke brass tables seemingly the perfect size for a glass of wine and a bag of popcorn.
+Alongside the cinema there’s also a really lovely all-day cafe-restaurant serving seasonal dishes and freshly-baked cakes.
+They also have a terrace, where guests are able to dine al fresco under huge pink blossom trees.

 Best for: programming you can’t get anywhere else